lsst-dm/dm_dev_guide/coding/unit_test_policy.rst

 test harness, which monitors the execution status of individual test cases.

 C++: boost.test
-    LSST DM developers should use the `single-header variant`_ of the `Boost Unit Test Framework`_.
+    LSST DM developers should use the `shared-library variant`_ of the `Boost Unit Test Framework`_.
 When unit testing C++ private functions using the Boost util test macros, refer to the standard methods described in :doc:`private function testing <unit_test_private_functions>`.